ngxs-labs/dispatch-decorator/README.md

 }
 ```

-As you may mention we don't have to inject the `Store` class to dispatch those actions.
+As you may mention, we don't have to inject the `Store` class to dispatch those actions.
 The `@Dispatch` decorator does it for you underneath.
 It gets the result of the function call and invokes `store.dispatch(...)` under the hood.

-Dispatchers can be also asynchronous.
+Dispatchers can also be asynchronous.
 They can return either `Promise` or `Observable`.
-Asynchronous operations are handled outside of Angular's zone, thus it doesn't affect performance:
+Asynchronous operations are handled outside of Angular's zone; thus it doesn't affect performance:

 ```typescript
 export class AppComponent {